Migrate data from PolarDB-X 2.0 to Tablestore

 Selected Objects

-To rename an object that you want to migrate to the destination instance, right-click the object in the Selected Objects section.
-For more information, see Individual table column mapping.
+To change the name of a single migration object in the target instance, right-click the object in the Selected Objects box.
+For more information, see Map individual schema, table, and column names.

 NoteDatabase name mapping is not supported.
 You can map table and column names only when you select tables as the migration objects.
 If you use the mapping feature, the migration of other objects that depend on the mapped object may fail.